frerd7/Project/oslg/README.md

 It is a boot manager based on the old burg project and uses GNU GRUB technology.

-This version of grub aims to replace the bootloader terminal and combine the graphics with letters to give some style to the startup.
+This version of grub aims to replace the bootloader style terminal and combine the graphics with letters to give some style to the startup.

 ## Installation
 	git --clone git@github.com:frerd7/Project.git